 Besides, you’ll also like the way it gives you updates about new firmware.
 In my opinion, the best part about this software is the 256-bit hardware encryption that saves your storage from theft or hacking.

 Compared to the 860 Evo, the Crucial MX500 uses the Crucial’s storage executive.
 This software does every other common function that is available.

 That is why Crucial has the most affordable SSD to offer, which is its 250 GB version.
-On the contrary, the 4 TB version of 860 Evo is the most expensive one.
+On the contrary, the 4 TB version of the 860 Evo is the most expensive one.

-Is Samsung 860 Evo worth it?
+Editors Choice: Samsung 860 Evo

+Samsung makes some of the finest SSDs in the market.
 Through the 860 Evo, Samsung maintains that reputation.
 This TLC-based SATA III is an upgraded version of the 850 Evo, and it beats every competition to be one of the leading choices of gamers.

 And that is because it delivers exactly what it promises and is probably one of the fastest SATA SSDs you can add to your system.

-Which is better, 860 Evo or MX500?
+Which is better, the Samsung 860 Evo or MX500?

 The 860 Evo is better if you take various aspects into account.
 It has more versions and greater endurance, which are the prominent factors for choosing an SSD.

-Question: Is Crucial MX500 worth it?
+Is the Crucial MX500 worth it?